-The reason for there being several dates are that sometimes things can get a bit tricky with the weather and dates are sometimes cancelled due to the conditions being unfavourable for the event.
-In the main, this is either due to the grass/ground being too wet and soft for vehicular access or poor weather conditions such as wind or heavy rain so we’re hoping that things turn out well for 2020.
+The reason for there being several dates is that sometimes things can get a bit tricky with the weather and dates are sometimes cancelled due to the conditions being unfavourable for the event.
+In the main, this is either due to the grass/ground being too wet and soft for vehicular access or poor weather conditions such as wind or heavy rain so we’re hoping that things turn out well for 2021.
 So, all being well, one of the above dates will see this spectacular festival add a splash of colour to London’s drab skyline, if only for a few hours.

 We will, of course, be keeping our eye on the official Hot Air Balloon Regatta updates page (link below) and will be posting again with an update on this page.